mexok/kmbint/README.md

 ----------

 I got my motivation for implementing this library by solving Problem #20 from Project Euler and found this library useful.
-However, I don't provide a solution for this problem.
+However, I don't provide a solution for this problem, but I found it quite easy to solve using this library.

 Usage
 -----